ildar-shaimordanov/jsxt/doc/wsx.md

     wsx /? | git-md-toc -cut > doc/wsx.md

-Also the documentation can be seen as HTML:
+Also the documentation can be seen as HTML.

     wsx /? | git-md-toc -cut | git-md-html | 2 html

-* `git-md-toc` - a Perl script for creating Table of Content.
+* `git-md-toc` - the Perl script for creating Table of Content.
   It's hosted at https://github.com/ildar-shaimordanov/git-markdown-toc
-* `git-md-html` - Set of scripts for converting markdown to HTML.
+* `git-md-html` - the set of scripts for converting markdown to HTML.
   They are hosted at https://github.com/ildar-shaimordanov/git-markdown-html
-* `2` - a batch script for redirecting STDIN to any GUI application.
+* `2` - the batch script for redirecting STDOUT to any GUI application.
   It's hosted at https://github.com/ildar-shaimordanov/cmd.scripts

 # AUTHORS and CONTRIBUTORS